You’re a Smart, Ambitious and Tenacious Entrepreneur

 I won’t pretend that I am always perfect – I am human after all.
 I have nights when I toss and turn thinking about work.
 I sometimes skip my exercise or my mindfulness practice, but overall these things are a regular part of my lifestyle to ensure that I’m at my best throughout the day, every day.

-Last September, my husband and I had just returned from a week of visiting friends in Sardinia.
+In September 2017, my husband and I had just returned from a week of visiting friends in Sardinia.